luanaruiz9/gated_gcrnns/README.md

 Requirements: Python 3 + PyTorch

-For more info e-mail the authors at rubruiz,fgama@seas.upenn.edu
+For more info e-mail the authors at rubruiz@seas.upenn.edu ,fgama@seas.upenn.edu